What is a bread improver and why does every commercial bakery use one?

 - Product-specific dosages from first-party spec sheets for nine catalogue products

-- Allergen declarations (as stated in spec sheets; require human review before use)
+- Allergen declarations (as stated in spec sheets; must be verified before use)

 - Clean-label trend direction